Chris911/iStats/README.md

 Quick attempt at writing a Ruby wrapper for a small C library that interacts with the IOKit library (apple) to get the CPU temperature.
 Will expand to more hardware data and stats in the future.

+__Note:__ Currently only works for Ruby 2.0.
+Working on a new gem that will work on 1.9, 2.0 and 2.1.

 ## Screenshot
 ![](http://i.imgur.com/ht2NZCL.gif)